 Name

-Household Hazardous Waste (HHW)
+Household Waste

 Waste description

-Household Wastes are not normally regarded as hazardous, since they consist almost entirely of materials, which have been handled by individuals before being discarded.
+Household Wastes are not normally regarded as hazardous waste, since they consist almost entirely of materials, which have been handled by individuals before being discarded.
 However, such wastes can be extremely variable in their composition, depending to a large extent on the lifestyle of the generator ().

-Household Hazardous Wastes (HHW) are household products containing ingredients that are hazardous to human health and the environment.
-Products, such as paints (oil-based or some anti-mildew latex), oils, batteries, corrosive cleaners (such as lye-based oven cleaner), drain cleaner, fluorescent light bulbs (including CFLs), fuels (gasoline, propane, diesel), wood stains or varnishes and pesticides that contain potentially hazardous ingredients require special care ().
-Although these constitute a small portion of wastes collected from households, they are particularly problematic due to their hazardous characteristic, variability in chemistry and associated high disposal and recovery costs.

 The share of household waste in municipal solid waste (MSW) varies greatly depending on the pattern of settlement and housing.
-In urban core areas the proportion of services and institutions is high.
-In semi-urban and rural areas the share of wastes from services is low.
-On the other hand in rural settlements much of the organic household waste is used as animal feed or as organic fertilizer.Improper disposal of HHW can include pouring them down the drain, on the ground, into storm sewers, or in some cases putting them out with the trash.
-The dangers of such disposal methods might not be immediately obvious, but improper disposal of these wastes can pollute the environment and pose a threat to human health.
+In urban core areas the proportion of services and institutions is high, in semi-urban and rural areas the share of wastes from services is low, on the other hand in rural settlements much of the organic household waste is used as animal feed or as organic fertilizers.

+One particular type of Household Wastes are the Household Hazardous Wastes (HHW) which contains hazardous constituent () (such as oils, corrosive cleaners, fuels, pesticides and pathogens) that require special care, and could make the waste having some of the hazardous characteristics of the Annex III Basel Convention.
+Although these constitute a small portion of the wastes collected from households, they could be particularly problematic due to their hazardous characteristic, variability in chemistry and associated high recovery and final disposal and recovery costs.

 Information on waste / non-waste classification

 National provisions concerning the definition of waste may differ and, therefore, the same material may be regarded as waste in one country but as non-waste in another country.
-Determining whether a substance or object is or not a waste may not always be straightforward; however, it is ultimately the mandate of the national competent authority on waste to decide when an item is to be defined as waste or non-waste.
-Further work on clarifying this matter under the Basel Convention is in progress ().

-For further references in the non-hazardous waste portion of the household solid waste SBC (Secretariat of the Basel Convention).
-2000c.
-Technical guidelines on wastes collected from households (Y46).
+For HW and particularly HHW currently there is no reference of any country considering them as a non-waste

 Classification under the Basel Convention (Annexes I, II, III, VIII and/or IX)

-In addition to hazardous wastes (HW), the Basel Convention also controls “other wastes”, listed in Annex II, if they are subject to trans boundary movement.
+With regards to wastes collected from households, the technical guidelines adopted by the second meeting of the Conference of the Parties recognize that there is a need to control and give special consideration to these wastes and that their ESM should be guaranteed (2000c) ()., Therefore, in addition to hazardous wastes (HW), the Basel Convention also controls “other wastes”, listed in Annex II, if they are subject to trans boundary movement.
 Annex II lists wastes that would not normally be classified as hazardous, but require “special consideration”, namely

 Y46 - Wastes collected from households, and